bac4635/Restaurant100/README.md

 =============

 AIO management tool for small restaurants (includes a POS [Point Of Sales] system.)
 This is being made for my senior project, teamed with 2 other people as well.
-Most work here is done by me (mikedloss) though.

 Also please note this readme is ugly and I don't know how to format it correctly.
 Installation
 ============